File your own tax return.

 The deadlines for 2025/26

 The tax year ran 6 April 2025 to 5 April 2026.
 Miss the 31 January and it is an automatic £100 penalty, even if you owe nothing.
-So we remind you.
+Your Lekhio keeps the date and the figure in front of you all year.

 The once a year return is changing

 Making Tax Digital is the biggest shake up to Self Assessment in years.
-From April 2026, if you turn over more than £50,000 you keep digital records and send four short updates a year instead of one return.
-It reaches £30,000 in 2027 and £20,000 in 2028, so it is coming for nearly every sole trader.
+From April 2026, once HMRC has written to tell you it applies to you, you keep digital records and send four short updates a year instead of one return.
+HMRC decides that from a tax return you have already filed, and the line is more than £50,000 of qualifying income, your trade plus any gross rent.
+It falls to £30,000 for 2027 and £20,000 for 2028, so it is coming for nearly every sole trader.

 You do not need to panic.
 If your records build themselves as you go, the quarterly bit is already done.
 That is the whole point of Lekhio.